Google Removing Mobile Friendly label and launching a new update named Mobile Intrusive Interstitial Pop up ads

-There are three types of Intrusive pop ups Google declared as subject to penalize.
+There are three types of Intrusive pop-ups Google declared as subject to penalization.

-First one is a Regular Pop up or modal window blocking the entire content of the page.
-These pop ups were usually shown with dark semi-transparent background.
+The first one is a Regular Pop up or modal window blocking the entire content of the page.
+These pop-ups were usually shown with a dark semi-transparent background.

-Second one is a standalone, full-screen interstitial that occupies entire screen.
+The second one is a standalone, full-screen interstitial that occupies the entire screen.
 If you want to see the actual content you must scroll up to see the rest of the content.
-It is just like a regular pop up but there will no preview of the actual content and it hides entirely behind this popup.
+It is just like regular pop up but there will no preview of the actual content and it hides entirely behind this popup.

-Third one is a also a standalone, but it occupies the entire layout of the screen.
+The third one is also a standalone, but it occupies the entire layout of the screen.
 This will block the actual content and there will be no preview at all.
-A best example I can say is, Live Chat Box that automatically appears over the screen when a web page is loaded.
+The best example I can say is Live Chat Box that automatically appears over the screen when a web page is loaded.

-This is however to help the visitor, but it ruin user experience because not all visitors need to chat.
+This is however to help the visitor, but it ruins the user experience because not all visitors need to chat.
 Hence it may ruin user experience if all they want to do is read the content they are looking for

 Some non-penalized Intrusive Interstitial

-As earlier in this post, I mentioned that there are some exceptions for the Intrusive pop up interstitials and not all the interstitial will be penalized, as Google says.
+As earlier in this post, I mentioned that there are some exceptions for the Intrusive pop-up interstitials, and not all the interstitials will be penalized, as Google says.
 Let’s see what are those?

-Legal notices such as Confirming Legal age, asking to accept terms and conditions, asking to accept cookies for better user experience.
+Legal notices such as Confirming Legal age, asking to accept terms and conditions, asking to accept cookies for a better user experience.
 Google will not punish these interstitial.

 Age verification Pop up blockers was required in age-sensitive content such as adult website or alcohol information sites.

-Cookie consent notifications were required by EU and Google poses no penalty over this pop up.
+Cookie consent notifications were required by the EU and Google poses no penalty over this pop-up.

 Display Pop-ups such as Email subscription Forms will not be punished as long as they do not take a reasonable amount of space.

 Google hasn’t mentioned the exact sizes, but assume that it will not occupy more than 15% of mobile screen sizes in both Landscape and portrait mode.